markszulc/experience-manager-learn.en/help/forms/export-submitted-data-csv-format/export-submitted-data-csv.md

 * Line 89: This is the entry point to the service.The method getCSVFile takes in formName as input parameter and fetches the submitted data pertaining to the given form name.

+>[!NOTE]
->![NOTE]The code assumes you have defined connection pooled DataSource called "aemformstutorial" in Felix Web Console.The code also assumes that you have a schema in the database called aemformstutorial
+The code assumes you have defined connection pooled DataSource called "aemformstutorial" in Felix Web Console.The code also assumes that you have a schema in the database called aemformstutorial

 ``` java{.line-numbers}
 package com.aemforms.storeandexport.core;